Ficool

 "Why—?"

-His eyes widened.
+His eyes widen.
 Hands fumble through his belt pulling out a matchbox.

-Snatching it I strike once — dud.
 My hands are wet, the box soggy.
-Another strike — the match snaps.
+Another strike; the match snaps.

-His ragged hands in retaliation swoop the matchbox from my grasp, dropping a torch in its stead.
+"Useless," he breathes.
+A ragged hand in retaliation swoops the matchbox from my grasp, dropping the torch in its stead.

 Eat up, my little cuties… drink deep.